John Edwards extramarital affair: Edwards admits the affair

-On August 8, in a statement that coincided with the Opening Ceremonies of the 2008 Olympic Games, Edwards admitted to the affair but denied he was the father of the child, expressing his willingness to take a paternity test.
+On August 8, in a statement that coincided with the opening ceremony of the 2008 Olympic Games, Edwards admitted to the affair but denied he was the father of the child, expressing his willingness to take a paternity test.
 His statement included:

 In 2006, I made a serious error in judgment and conducted myself in a way that was disloyal to my family and to my core beliefs.
 I recognized my mistake and I told my wife that I had a liaison with another woman, and I asked for her forgiveness.
 Although I was honest in every painful detail with my family, I did not tell the public.
 When a supermarket tabloid told a version of the story, I used the fact that the story contained many falsities to deny it.
 But being 99 percent honest is no longer enough ...

 On the same day, Elizabeth Edwards released a statement that first appeared on the liberal blog, The Daily Kos.
 The statement said that, in 2006, "John had made a terrible mistake," though she went on to praise her husband for "courage in the face of shame."
 She also said that she hoped people would watch the interview that aired later that night on the ABC News program Nightline, in which her husband admitted the affair to Woodruff.
 Elizabeth, in her statement, criticized the claims that her husband fathered a child as an "absurd lie in a tabloid publication."
 Her seemingly willing participation in the efforts to cover up the affair have also been called into question.
 "I think she's complicit," said Brad Crone, a Raleigh-based Democratic consultant.
 "Obviously, she knew.
 While she's the victim, she clearly didn't stand in the way of the cover-up."

 On August 12, a friend of Hunter's, Pigeon O'Brien, informed CBS News that Edwards had lied about the timeline of the affair.
 She claimed the affair began in February 2006, six months earlier than the time Edwards had hired Hunter to start working on his political action committee and when he had claimed that the affair had begun.
 O'Brien also stated that the affair was not a brief liaison, but a mutual, committed relationship based on love, or so Edwards had led Hunter to believe.